Schueh/ios-contacts/README.md

 # ios-contacts
-Sample Xamarin.iOS app with master detail view
+Sample Xamarin.iOS app which lists some contacts in a master detail view.
+The app uses randomuser.me for fetching random contact information.